-Knot #2: The Bowline
+2. The Bowline

 If you love the idea of pairing the word knot with the word trust, this is the style to learn first because it’s not just legendary but it has saved lives in myriad circumstances.
 Want to hang over a mountainside without writing your will first?
 How about making sure your boat doesn’t wander away, leaving you stranded on a desert island without a single coconut tree?

-Frankly, if you were to poll sailors, outdoorsmen and survivalists, the bowline would win unanimous favor because it meets all criteria for a super knot: Easy to tie.
+Frankly, if you were to poll sailors, outdoorsmen and survivalists, the bowline would win unanimous favour because it meets all criteria for a super knot: Easy to tie.
 Stays tied even when stressed.
 And regardless of the muscle you put into tying this knot, you won’t have to call in the Marines to help you untie it.

 Let’s start with the precipice you’ve chosen for your mountaineering activities.
 Lower yourself down.
 Pull yourself up.
 Stay alive.
-There’s a reason this knot has been dubbed the “climbers lifeline.”
+There’s a reason this knot has been dubbed the ‘climbers lifeline’.